-- Blue shall pay 50 million Abu-Dollars to Red. - Red seeks an arbitral award calling for a revision, to 40 billion Abu-Dollars, of the contract price of the agreement concerning the construction work of Blue's Head Office Building (Exhibit 5), which was entered into by Red and Blue on November 10, 2014. - As an alternative claim, Red seeks an arbitral award calling for the termination of said agreement and payment of 100 million Abu-Dollars by Blue to Red.
+- Blue shall pay 50 million Abu-Dollars to Red. - Red seeks an arbitral award calling for a revision, to 40 billion Abu-Dollars, of the contract price of the agreement concerning the construction work of Blue's Head Office Building (Exhibit 5), which was entered into by Red and Blue on November 10, 2014. - As an alternative claim, Red seeks an arbitral award declaring that Red owes no obligation to Blue on this matter because of the avoidance of the agreement for mistake or terminating the agreement on the ground of hardship.